 Join a junk trip

 Summers and junk trips go hand in hand in Hong Kong, with boat loads of people ready to get the cool wind in their hair and some ice-cold cocktails down the hatch.
 People usually gather up a group of friends and charter a junk, but if you’re a tourist, what do you do?
-Thankfully, on sites like Meetup.com, there are a number of junk boat trips that anyone can join.
+Thankfully, on sites like Meetup.com, there are a regular junk boat trips that anyone can join.
 The boats typically head east to park up in pretty bays where you can swim and cool down in the South China Sea.

 Take a cooking class